Short Inca Trail to Machu Picchu 2 days with Hotel

 Included

-- Briefing at your hotel before departure to the trak
+- Briefing at your hotel before departure to the trek

 - Professional bilingual guide